wuyangchn/webarar/README.md

 # WebArAr

+---
+***Thank you for using WebArAr.
+As of December 17, 2023, this documentation provides a short introduction to the features and functionalities available in the initial release.
+However, I will be committed to enhancing and expandingit to be better.***

+## Content

 [Introduction](#Introduction)

 [Features](#Features)

 [ArArPy](#ArArPy)

+## Introduction

 WebArAr is a web-based application designed for the reduction and analysis of <sup>40</sup>Ar/<sup>39</sup>Ar geochronologic data for both beginners